florianneukirchen/qgis_adjust_style/README.md

 - change font size of all labels and annotations
 - replace a font family used in labels / annotations with another font family
 - save / load the styles (QML files) of layers into/from a given folder
-- Since version 1.9, the same changes can be applied to print layouts (text labels, legend, scale bar, shapes).
+- Since version 1.9, the same changes can be applied to print layouts (text labels, legend, scale bar, etc.).

 ![QGIS plugin adjust style](help/screenshot.png)